- Entertainment and Media»

 Two of the first three songs set the tone for the album

 You Make Me Smile has harmonic vocals where more than one member is actively taking part in singing the song.
 The song is about a relationship between two people in which they are willing to support each other even one of the people lets the other person down.
+At the end of the day, one major part of a healthy relationship is to bring a smile to the other person's face.
+The other person must know that we care for them as a human being.
 I Do What I Do is a song that starts with some distorted guitar before going into a softer, melodic sound.
 The song is about someone that has been given a chance to run in a race but he is wondering whether or not he is expected to perform at the top of his ability level.
 He is doing all that he can do and he knows that he has to put his past behind him and just focus on winning the race.
 What happens in that race we do not know but let’s assume that he eventually wins the race.

 The song called I Do What I Do